 Next, apply⁢ a generous amount of roof tile adhesive or roofing cement to the back of the tile.
 Press the tile ⁤firmly into place, aligning it with the surrounding tiles.
 Use the hammer or mallet to gently tap the tile to ensure it’s secure.
 Wipe away any excess adhesive or cement using a clean rag and water.

-Read Also: How to replace a roof jack on a mobile home?
+Read Also: How to replace roof tiles?

 If the crack or chip is deeper ⁣or more severe, you may need to consider replacing the tile altogether.
 In this case, carefully remove the damaged tile by using⁢ the chisel or screwdriver to loosen the⁢ mortar ⁣holding it ⁤in place.
 Take⁣ care not to⁤ damage any⁣ surrounding tiles in⁤ the process.